IB Grades Explained

 The IB diploma programme is recognised by universities around the world and is often considered equivalent to other high school qualifications, such as A-Levels in the UK and Advanced Placement (AP) exams in the US.
 However, due to differences in the curricula and grading systems, direct conversion between these qualifications is not always straightforward.

 In the UK, UCAS provides conversions between IB scores and A-Level grades.
-According to UCAS, an IB score of 38 or above is equivalent to three A-Levels at grades AAB, while an IB score of 32 is equivalent to three A-Levels at grades BBB.
+According to UCAS 2024, an IB score of 39 or above is now considered equivalent to three A-Levels at grades A*AA, while an IB score of 32 remains equivalent to three A-Levels at grades BBB.
+The College Board maintains that an IB score of 30 is equivalent to an AP grade of 3, while an IB score of 39 is equivalent to an AP grade of 5.
 For information, read our article comparing the IB and A-Levels.

 Similarly, the College Board, which administers the AP exams in the US, states that an IB score of 30 is equivalent to an AP grade of 3, while an IB score of 38 is equivalent to an AP grade of 5.
 Read more about the IB vs AP.